mlc-ai/mlc-llm/README.md

 ## How does MLC Enable Universal Native Deployment?

 The cornerstone of our solution is machine learning compilation ([MLC](https://mlc.ai/)), which we leverage to efficiently deploy AI models.
-We build on the shoulders of open-source ecosystems, including tokenizers from HuggingFace and Google, as well as open-source LLMs like Llama, Vicuna, Dolly, MOSS and more.
+We build on the shoulders of open-source ecosystems, including tokenizers from Hugging Face and Google, as well as open-source LLMs like Llama, Vicuna, Dolly, MOSS and more.
 Our primary workflow is based on [Apache TVM Unity](https://github.com/apache/tvm/tree/unity), an exciting ongoing development in the Apache TVM Community.

 - Dynamic shape: We bake a language model as a TVM IRModule with native dynamic shape support, avoiding the need for extra padding to the maximum length and reducing both computation amount and memory usage.
 - Composable ML compilation optimizations: we perform many model deployment optimizations, such as better compilation code transformation, fusion, memory planning, library offloading and manual code optimization can be easily incorporated as TVM's IRModule transformations exposed as Python APIs.